pixelgrade/hive-lite/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 1.1.4 =
+* Small text changes to the "View PRO version" page in the Customizer.
+* Added style.css tags for the features the theme supports.
+* Replaced deprecated functions.

 = 1.1.3 =
 * More cleanup and security fixes.